Factbox: How Australia's carbon pricing scheme works

 In 2014, the government will set national emissions caps stretching out five years, consistent with a minimum overall reduction target of 5 percent by 2020 from 2000 levels.

-International credits will be recognized from the start of trading mid-2015, although imports will be limited to the equivalent of half of national emissions.
+International credits will be recognised from the start of trading mid-2015, although imports will be limited to the equivalent of half of national emissions.

 Traders are also awaiting final rules on how to implement the floor price on international units.
 An Australian emitter that buys a foreign carbon offset, such as U.N.-backed Certified Emission Reductions (CER), below the floor price will have to pay money to the government to ensure it did not get the offset cheaper than A$15.